Welcome to Lion Country

 Five major building projects—totaling more than $30 million—have helped reshape the campus landscape over the last few semesters.
 Among those projects are a three-story residence hall complex known as the Quads, the state-of-the-art North End Zone Facility at Fred G. Hughes Stadium, a new baseball stadium, and the recently completed renovation of Reynolds Hall.
 The latter project has created new state-of-the-art laboratory and classroom space in the building that houses the Biology, Environmental Health, Physical Sciences, and Mathematics programs.
 Recently completed is a three-story addition that will offer more classroom space, a new human physiology lab, and offices.

 Those looking for an active life outside of the classroom will feel right at home at Missouri Southern.
 Joplin, Missouri, is a great place to go to college; with a service area of 400,000, it provides wonderful opportunities for internships, shopping, and dining.
 The Campus Activities Board offers a variety of free activities each semester, from movies and photo booths to performances by comedians, magicians, and more.

 Students who are focused on fitness will love the 71,000-sq. ft.
 Beimdiek Recreation Center, the intramural sports program, yoga and exercise classes, racquetball courts, and swimming pool.
 Students will also find a wide variety of registered organizations to meet their interests.
 Students can participate in departmental groups such as the Chemistry and History clubs, faith-based groups, and leadership groups like Student Senate and Southern Ambassadors.

-The MSSU Lions compete in 12 different men’s and women’s sports in the highly competitive NCAA Division II, including football, baseball, softball, basketball, cross-country, track & field, soccer, golf, and volleyball.
+The MSSU Lions compete in 15 different men’s and women’s sports in the highly competitive NCAA Division II, including baseball, basketball, cross-country, football, golf, track & field, soccer, softball, and volleyball.
 It’s an athletic department with history and promise.